Lombiq/Hosting-Tenants/Lombiq.Hosting.Tenants.FeaturesGuard/Readme.md

 ## About

 Module to prevent disabling a configurable set of features on tenants.
-It's also available on all sites of [DotNest, the Orchard SaaS](https://dotnest.com/).

 ## Documentation